-An exotic spin on a familiar tale.
+Under the Shadow (2016) is an exotic spin on a familiar tale.
 It’s a Persian Poltergeist!
 This genie is not here to grant any wishes.

 A mother under pressure cooker, just add supernatural spirits, and you have a recipe for a tight horror movie.
 The Babadook, The Exorcist, Poltergeist, andHereditaryall have at their core a mother struggling to protect her family under the duress of something evil.
-Under the Shadow is such a movie, and it is in the fascinating context of the Iran vs. Iraq war which dragged on for almost the entire decade of the 80’s, out of sight and out of mind of most westerners as the two countries lay waste to each other.
-Add to that, the rise of Ayatollah Khomeini and the Iranian revolution, and you have a woman who is trapped in the cultural confines of religious doctrine… and you get our heroine, Shideh (The lovely and talented Narges Rashidi, a new favorite of mine!)
+Under the Shadow is such a movie.
+The fascinating context of the Iran vs. Iraq war is an overlay for this movie.
+That awful war, which dragged on for almost the entire decade of the 80s, was out of sight and out of mind of most Westerners as the two countries lay waste to each other.
+Additionally the rise of Ayatollah Khomeini and the Iranian revolution, and you have a woman trapped in the cultural confines of religious doctrine… and you get our heroine, Shideh (The lovely and talented Narges Rashidi, a new favorite of mine!)

-I do love how they portray the djinn too.
+I do love how they portray the djinn, too.
 Spooky, almost classic ghosts… but these are genies, creatures of the air, and the most fabulous way to show them manifest is with the blowing of cloth… and interspersed with creepy stalker-like beings that are just out of view.
 Other movies trying to do the same thing have made their Djinn almost too demonic.
 No need.
 The constant trickery of these spirits is enough to provide the scares.

 Under the Shadow is Rated PG-13, and is available for rent on Amazon Prime, iTunes, Netflix, and Vudu.